srsran/srsRAN_Project_docs/docs/source/tutorials/source/handover/source/index.rst

 with the necessary information for each of the cells and the conditions for triggering handover.
 As usual, the ``amf`` is also configured within the ``cu_cp``.

 .. code-block:: yaml

   cu_cp:
     amf:
-      addr: 10.53.1.2                                             # The address or hostname of the AMF.
+      addr: 10.12.1.105                                           # The address or hostname of the AMF.
-      bind_addr: 10.53.1.1                                        # A local IP that the gNB binds to for traffic from the AMF.
+      bind_addr: 10.12.1.148                                      # A local IP that the gNB binds to for traffic from the AMF.
       supported_tracking_areas:                                   # Configure the TA associated with the CU-CP
-        - tac: 7
+        - tac: 7                                                    # Tracking area code
-          plmn_list:
+          plmn_list:                                                # List of PLMNs associated with the tracking area
-            - plmn: "00101"
+            - plmn: "00101"                                         # PLMN ID
-              tai_slice_support_list:
+              tai_slice_support_list:                               # List of slices supported by the tracking area
-                - sst: 1
+                - sst: 1                                              # Slice/Service Type
     mobility:
       trigger_handover_from_measurements: true                    # Set the CU-CP to trigger handover when neighbor cell measurements arrive
       cells:                                                      # List of cells available for handover known to the cu-cp
         - nr_cell_id: 0x19B0                                        # Cell ID for cell 1
-          periodic_report_cfg_id: 1               #
+          periodic_report_cfg_id: 1                                 # Set the periodic report configuration ID for this cell
           ncells:                                                   # Neighbor cell(s) available for handover
             - nr_cell_id: 0x19B1                                      # Cell ID of neighbor cell available for handover
-              report_configs: [ 1 ]                 # Report configurations to configure for this neighbor cell
+              report_configs: [ 2 ]                                   # Report configurations to configure for this neighbor cell
         - nr_cell_id: 0x19B1                                        # Cell ID for cell 2
-          periodic_report_cfg_id: 1               #
+          periodic_report_cfg_id: 1                                 # Set the periodic report configuration ID for this cell
           ncells:                                                   # Neighbor cell(s) available for handover
             - nr_cell_id: 0x19B0                                      # Cell ID of neighbor cell available for handover
-              report_configs: [ 1 ]                 # Report configurations to configure for this neighbor cell
+              report_configs: [ 2 ]                                   # Report configurations to configure for this neighbor cell
       report_configs:                                             # Sets the report configuration for triggering handover
         - report_cfg_id: 1                                          # Report config ID 1
           report_type: periodical                                   # Sets the report type as periodical
           report_interval_ms: 480                                   # Sets to report every 480ms
         - report_cfg_id: 2                                          # Report config ID 2
           report_type: event_triggered                              # Sets the report type as event triggered
-          a3_report_type: rsrp                    # Sets the A3 report type to RSRP
+          event_triggered_report_type: a3                           # Sets the event triggered report type as A3
-          a3_offset_db: 3                         # A3 offset in dB used for measurement report trigger.
-Note the actual value is field value * 0.5 dB
-          a3_hysteresis_db: 0                     # A3 hysteresis in dB used for measurement report trigger.
-Note the actual value is field value * 0.5 dB
-          a3_time_to_trigger_ms: 100              # Time in ms during which A3 condition must be met before measurement report trigger
+          meas_trigger_quantity: rsrp                               # Sets the measurement trigger quantity as rsrp
+          meas_trigger_quantity_offset_db: 3                        # Sets the measurement trigger quantity offset to 3dB
+          hysteresis_db: 0                                          # Sets the hysteresis to 0dB
+          time_to_trigger_ms: 100                                   # Sets the time to trigger to 100ms

-A3 events defined as events when intra-frequency handover should be triggered.
+A3 events are defined as events when intra-frequency handover should be triggered.
 In the above configuration the conditions under which such an event should be triggered are set as when the neighbor cell's RSRP measurement is 1.5 dB better than serving cell.
 The hysteresis is set to 0, which means that handover is triggered when an offset exactly 1.5 dB is met.
 Once these conditions are met, the UE will handover between the cells.
 This is true for handover in each direction.